-In considering the other desirable outcomes of the proposed action, the W1a Alternative may better protect the natural environment, with mitigation, compared with the E1a, E1b, and W1b Alternatives.
+In considering the other desirable outcomes of the proposed action, the W1a Alternative may better protect the natural environment, with mitigation, compared with the E1a, E1b, and W1b Alternatives since potential impacts on conservation and wildlife management lands, protected native plants, and native desertscrub would be moderately reduced.
 However, the E1a and E1b Alternatives better support regional land use plans and better complement other planned transportation improvements in the study area, with direct access to the US 60 bypass (also provided by the W1b Alternative) and the ability to expand the transportation network to the east as development occurs.
 All the alternatives support equitable economic opportunities with access to employment and activity centers.

 All action corridor alternatives in Segment 1 would cross potential Waters.
 Most impacts on the smaller crossings may be avoided or minimized with any of the alternatives, and all alternatives would face similar challenges crossing Queen Creek and the CAP Canal.
-Applying the four LEDPA considerations described in the introduction to Section 6.3, the following consistency analysis supports the identification of the Segment 1 preliminary LEDPA at this Tier 1 phase as the E1b Alternative:
+Applying the four LEDPA considerations described in the introduction to Section 6.3, the following consistency analysis supports the identification of the Segment 1 LEDPA at this Tier 1 phase as the E1b Alternative:

-- The preliminary analysis presented in this Tier 1 EIS and summarized in Section 6.2 shows that there is no practicable alternative with a less adverse impact on the aquatic ecosystem that does not have any other significant adverse environmental consequences.
-All alternatives would cross multiple drainages as well as Queen Creek and the CAP Canal; however, the E1b Alternative would have a slightly lower risk of impacts on land use planning, the human environment, and the built environment, compared with other alternatives. - The E1b Alternative would not cause or contribute to violation of state water quality standards or toxic effluent standards and would not jeopardize the continued existence of federally listed endangered and threatened species or their critical habitats.
+• The analysis presented in the Tier 1 EIS and summarized in Section 6.2 shows that there is no practicable corridor alternative with a less adverse impact on the aquatic ecosystem that does not have other significant adverse environmental consequences.
+Based on the analysis, noting that the final number of aquatic features affected may vary based on final location and design, the E1b Alternative would result in the least adverse impact on the aquatic ecosystem among all alternatives in Segment 1.
+Although the E1b Alternative would affect slightly more drainage features than the Western Alternatives, these features are generally low-quality ephemeral drainages.
+All alternatives would cross multiple drainages, as well as Queen Creek and the CAP Canal; however, the E1b Alternative would avoid an effluent-fed reach of Siphon Draw near Ironwood Drive, which supports moderate-quality riparian and aquatic habitat.
+The risks associated with the Western Alternatives may result in adverse environmental impacts that may be significant.

+- The E1b Alternative would not cause or contribute to violation of state water quality standards or toxic effluent standards and would not jeopardize the continued existence of federally listed endangered and threatened species or their critical habitats.
 There is a risk to protected native plants that is common among all alternatives. - With avoidance and minimization measures identified and applied during Tier 2 studies, such as design features to avoid fill or dredging in Waters, the E1b Alternative would not cause or contribute to a significant degradation of Waters. - The Tier 2 studies will include appropriate and practicable steps to minimize potential adverse impacts of discharge on the aquatic ecosystem.